zoranadozdor/SVdata2vec/README.md

 ## Prepare datasets

-### Download datasets.

-#### NTU RGB+D 60 and 120
+### NTU RGB+D 60 and 120

 1. Download the videos from the official [website](https://rose1.ntu.edu.sg/dataset/actionRecognition/) and put them in /data/nturgbd_raw.
-Postprocess them with provided script:
+Compress them with the provided script (adjust paths in script):

     ```python
     python process_data/compress_video.py